pytact/office-world-be/cursor/guidelines/Feature8/F8_api_spec.md

 - Can create tasks (becomes owner)
 - Can view, edit, and delete tasks they own
 - Can view tasks they are assigned to (based on TaskAssignment)
-- Can change status only for tasks they own
+- Can change status for tasks they own or are assigned to as editor
 - Can manage assignments only for tasks they own
 - Cannot view tasks outside ownership or assignment